 LQGs who store hazardous waste on-site for more than 90 days are considered a storage facility, and must have a permit from IDEM.

 A RCRA Identification Number is required for any entity that operates as a Small Quantity Generator, Large Quantity Generator, or transports, treats, stores, recovers, or disposes of hazardous waste.
-To obtain a U.S. EPA Identification number, complete the Notification of Regulated Waste Activity (Form 8700-12) [PDF] and submit it to IDEM.
-Visit IDEM’s Web page concerning How to Obtain a New RCRA ID Number.
+To obtain a U.S. EPA Identification number, complete the U.S. EPA Notification of Regulated Waste Activity (Form 8700-12) [PDF] and submit it to IDEM.
+The IDEM Land Quality site provides additional information on the How to Obtain a New RCRA ID Number page.

 RCRA Identification Numbers are site-specific.
 If your facility relocates to a new site, you will have to submit the Notification of Regulated Waste Activity Form; do not use the U.S. EPA identification number that was assigned to another location.
 Similarly, if you relocate to a site where a business had already obtained an RCRA Identification Number, that number will be assigned to your business.

 To obtain an RCRA Identification Number, contact the IDEM OLQ Regulatory Reporting Section (317) 233-0066.